Omotayo Omotowa, PhD, MPA, MA, MSN, RN

 - MA in Political Science, University of Idaho

 - MSN in Nursing Education from Walden University

 - Public Health & Aging Policy

 - Staffing Standards in Nursing Homes

-Dr. Omotowa received her BSN from Lewis Clark State College, Lewiston, Idaho, MSN and PhD from Walden University, Minneapolis, Minnesota.
-Prior to receiving her nursing degrees, Dr. Omotowa received her BSc Political Science from Obafemi Awolowo University, Ile-Ife, Nigeria, Masters in Public Administration from the University of Ilorin, Ilorin, Nigeria and MA in Political Science from the University of Idaho.
+Dr. Omotowa received her BSN from Lewis Clark State College, Lewiston, Idaho; MSN and PhD in Nursing from Walden University, Minneapolis, Minnesota.
+Prior to receiving her nursing degrees, Dr. Omotowa received her B.Sc.
+Political Science from Obafemi Awolowo University, Ile-Ife, Nigeria, Master in Public Administration from the University of Ilorin, Ilorin, Nigeria, and Master of Arts in Political Science from the University of Idaho.